 There are no discounts available with Megabus, but as mentioned above they are normally the cheapest option (even for groups) and the service is operated by the Oxford Tube so it is a very good service.
 If you wish to get a student discount you will need an official NUS Extra Card, the driver will not accept any other proof of ID.
 Normally if you book in advance the tickets work out at 6.50 GPB per return compared to 13 GBP through the Oxford Tube website and tickets can be as cheap as 2 GBP return if booked far enough in advance!

-Trains from London to Oxford run from Paddington Station.
-If you are travelling from Europe you can connect by booking Eurostar tickets online from Paris or Brussels to London.
-There is a regular service from London to Oxford that runs from 6:00am to midnight during the week.
+Trains from London to Oxford now run from from two locations, Paddington Station and Marylebone Station.
+The trains from Paddington are run by Great Western and travel though Reading, while the trains from Marylebone are run by Chiltern Railways and travel through High Wycombe.
+The trains from Marylebone provide a direct service to the popular Bicester Village shopping centre.
+The main difference between the two lines is that there is now a new station Oxford Parkway in North Oxford, at Water Eaton Park and ride.
+Both lines run regular services between London and Oxford between 6:00am and midnight during the week.
 The last train to leave London for Oxford leaves London at 00:21 and arrives in Oxford at 01:30.
 The journey time from London to Oxford is normally 60 minutes for direct services and 90 minutes for a stopping service, so it is worthwhile getting the fast train!
-The train arrives at Oxford Station which is a five minute walk to Oxford City centre.
+The train arrives at Oxford Station which is a five minute walk to Oxford City centre but you can now also get off in North Oxford at Water Eaton Park and Ride.
 You can travel from London to Oxford for just 4 GBP one way if you book in advance online compared to 18 GBP if you just turn up at the station.
 The cheapest fares can be had if you book well in advance and travel at off-peak times, ie. after 9am.
 If you want to check train times and prices or book tickets online in advance use the button below:

 If you are travelling to Oxford by car, you have several options on what to do with your car when you get there.
 If you are only visiting for the day then it is best to use the Oxford Park and Ride facilities (free parking) located North, South, East and West of the city centre.
 For more detailed information including maps see our guide to the Oxford Park and Ride.
 If you are just visiting for a few hours then you might want to use one of the car parks located within the City Centre.
 For more detailed information including maps see our guide to parking in Oxford.
 If you need to book a rental car when you get to Oxford there are several places to pick up a car.
 See our guide to renting a car in Oxford .